spjhon/Doc-Knowledge/knowledge/web/the-stack.md

 ***

-### Conteiners apps:
+### Conteiners apps

 - Docker

-##### Orchestration and load balancing:
+#### Orchestration and load balancing

 - Kubernetes

 ***

-#### Web Security:
+#### Web Security

 ***

-### Module Bundler:
+### Module Bundler

 - **Webpack:** It is a module bundler for JavaScript applications.
 Webpack takes your JavaScript, CSS, and other assets and bundles them together in a way that's optimized for the web.
 It's often used to handle tasks like transpiling modern JavaScript (using Babel), bundling and minifying CSS, and optimizing images.

 - **Babel:** Babel is a JavaScript compiler that allows you to use the latest ECMAScript features (like arrow functions, template literals, etc.) in your code and converts it to a version of JavaScript that can run in older browsers.
 It's crucial when working with React because it enables the use of JSX (JavaScript XML), which is a syntax extension for JavaScript recommended by React.